HKUST-Aerial-Robotics/GeometricPretraining/README.md

 All components will be open source once the paper is accepted.

+## News

+2019-11-02: We pretrained encoder networks using the new dataset and achieves new state-of-the-art results.
+These pretrained methods will be released shortly.

+2019-11-02: We built a new dataset using methods described in the paper that contains only Youtube wild frames.
+The dataset contrains 151k image pairs for training and 16k images for testing.
+We are willing to release the extracted frames as a open-source dataset for the community.
+However, due to the Youtube license, we are afride that the dataset cannot be released without the creators' approvement.
+We are now contacting the creators.

 ## The proposed method

 The proposed method uses a conditional encoder-decoder network to reconstruct the optical flow between two images.
 With a narrow bottleneck, the encoder network is forced to learn motion-invariant structure information.
 After the pretraining, the encoder can be transferred to depth estimation using existing methods (e.g. [Monodepth2](https://github.com/nianticlabs/monodepth2)).
 The system is illustrated in the following figure.